It can happen to anyone taking prescription opioids.

-Some prescription painkillers are sometimes referred to as opioids.
-These types of medications can go by many names, and it’s possible that you or a loved one may be taking opioids without even knowing.
+Opioids go by many names, and they aren’t always labeled as an opioid on the pharmacy bottle.
+It’s possible that you or a loved one could be taking them without even knowing.

 Did you know?

-Each of these medications is considered an opioid:
+Each of these medications is categorized as an opioid:

-- You’re taking opioids for the first time.
+- You are taking opioids for the first time

-- You have a respiratory condition (sleep apnea, COPD, asthma) or a chronic health condition.
+- You have a respiratory condition such as sleep apnea, COPD, asthma, or some chronic conditions